josephdadams/TallyArbiter/listener_clients/esp32-neopixel-listener/README.md

 8. Go to Tools > Port > and choose the serial port that represents your device.
 9. Go to Sketch > and choose `Upload`.
 The code will compile and upload to the device.

-Once the code is successfully compiled and uploaded to the device. the M5Stick-C will boot up and automatically try to connect to your Tally Arbiter server.
+Once the code is successfully compiled and uploaded to the device. the ESP32 will boot up and automatically try to connect to your Tally Arbiter server.
 It will auto-assign itself to the first Device on the server, and you can reassign it through the Settings GUI of Tally Arbiter.

-Video Walkthrough (for the M5Stick-C): https://youtu.be/WMrRKD63Jrw
+Video Walkthrough (for the M5Stick-C, not for this kind of devices): https://youtu.be/WMrRKD63Jrw

 ## Using the Device
 When you turn on the ESP32 device after it has been programmed, the LEDs will light up blue, then it will automatically connect to the wireless network using the settings provided, and then initiate a connection to the Tally Arbiter server.
 If the server is offline, just reboot the device after the server is back online.